shopperlabs/shopper/README.md

 </p>

 ## Introduction
+> ⚠️ Laravel Shopper is under development - Don't use it yet in production.

 [Shopper](https://laravelshopper.io) is an Admin Management build for Laravel 8.0+ which includes all the necessary for your online market application.
 Web Application has made using Laravel.
 We feel building ecommerce websites has become a convoluted and confusing process that leaves developers unsatisfied.